dnsimple/dnsimple-support/content/articles/domains-au.markdown

 ---

 This article explains the requirements and special procedures for `.AU` domain names.
-DNSimple supports registration, renewal, and transfer of `.COM.AU`, `.ORG.AU`, and `.NET.AU` secondary top level domains.
+DNSimple supports registration, renewal, and transfer of `.COM.AU`, `.ORG.AU`, and `.NET.AU` secondary top level domains (TLDs).

 ## General requirements